virab-y-pw/ngx-translate-extract/README.md

-  ngx-translate-extract -i ./src/ -o './i18n/{en,da}.json'                  Extract (ts, html) and save to da.json and en.json using brace expansion ngx-translate-extract -i './src/**/*.{ts,tsx,html}' -o strings.json       Extract from ts, tsx and html ngx-translate-extract -i './src/**/!(*.spec).{ts,html}' -o strings.json   Extract from ts, html, excluding files with ".spec"
+  ngx-translate-extract -i ./src/ -o './i18n/{en,da}.json'                  Extract (ts, html) and save to da.json and en.json using brace expansion ngx-translate-extract -i './src/**/*.{ts,tsx,html}' -o strings.json       Extract from ts, tsx and html ngx-translate-extract -i './src/**/!(*.spec).{ts,html}' -o strings.json   Extract from ts, html, excluding files with ".spec" ngx-translate-extract -i './src/' -o strings.json -sp 'PREFIX.'
+Strip the prefix "PREFIX." from the json keys
 ```

 ## Note for GetText users

 Please pay attention of which version of `gettext-parser` you actually use in your project.
 For instance, `gettext-parser:1.2.2` does not support HTML tags in translation keys.

 ## Credits

 -   Original library, idea and code: [Kim Biesbjerg](https://github.com/biesbjerg/ngx-translate-extract) ❤️
 -   Further updates and improvements by [bartholomej](https://github.com/bartholomej) ❤️
 -   Further updates and improvements by [P4](https://github.com/P4) ❤️
 -   Further updates and improvements by [colsen1991](https://github.com/colsen1991) ❤️
 -   Further updates and improvements by [tmijieux](https://github.com/tmijieux) ❤️